 Want to get your game on?

 Or maybe you participated in a specific sport in high school and want to keep playing now that you're in college.
-UNT has a wide range of Sport Clubs that you can join and keep up your skills.
+UNT has a wide range of Sport Clubs that you can join to keep up your skills.

 Want to get in shape?